 This USA-based company set out to shake up the industry by introducing the Lectric XP model back in 2018.

-Today, three years later, the revamped XP 2.0 e-bike is even better than before but just as affordable and fun.
+Today, four years later, the revamped third-generation XP 3.0 e-bike is even better than before but just as affordable and fun.

 Can you really get a reliable e-bike with all the necessary features and a few bells and whistles without breaking the bank?
 Let’s find out!